 As you may have noticed, your Facebook News Feed recently began auto-playing videos.
 This can be annoying on a PC and downright harmful on your mobile device, as it can eat up your data or drain your device’s battery.
-However, you can disable the auto-play feature on PC and Android devices and save yourself the hassle.
+However, you can disable the auto-play feature on PC and limit it to WiFi only on mobile devices and save yourself the hassle.

 To disable auto-play videos on your mobile device, you’ll need to access the Facebook application ‘Settings.’
 (The image below shows the settings on a Samsung Galaxy S4.)
 From here, check the box under “General Settings” for “Auto-play videos on Wi-Fi only.”
 The box is unchecked by default, which means videos will continue auto-playing on your Android device until you tell it not to.
 Unfortunately, you can’t completely turn off the feature on a mobile device, but you can save yourself some precious data.

-Facebook’s Help Center topic addressing the issue explains how to make the edit on an iPhone or iPad.
+The Facebook Help Center also explains how to make the edit on an iPhone or iPad.